 This course is designed with increased rigor in text selection and writing expectations.
 Students will be well-prepared for entering FVL's dual-credit English courses in grade 12.
 Placement is based on successful completion of Advanced Language Arts 2 and recommendation by ALA2 or LA2 instructor.
 Parental permission is required for entry.

 Prerequisite: Successful completion of ALA2 per instructor approval; former LA2 students can apply, given the following characteristics:

 1. Room in the class requested.

-3. B+ or better in all English courses.
+3. B+ or better in the prior academic year English courses

-5. Approval by English faculty with relevant knowledge.
+4. Approval by English faculty with relevant knowledge

 - Grade 11